-The portion of compensable absences due within one year.
+This is the portion of compensable absences due within one year.
 The estimate could be based on historical trends or budgeted amounts and may be affected by other factors, such as the institution's policy regarding unused leave amounts from prior years.